Skip to Main Content

 Most cats will have a bowel movement every 24 to 36 hours.
 If your cat poops less frequently, strains during bowel movements, or doesn't produce any feces, they could be constipated.
 This is a common issue in cats and can often be managed at home with remedies.

-If your cat rarely experiences constipation, there's likely no cause for concern, but if it's a frequent problem or has been more than 48 to 72 hours since the last bowel movement, you should consult your veterinarian.
+If your cat rarely experiences constipation, there's likely no cause for concern, but if it's a frequent problem or has been more than 48 to 72 hours since your kitty's last bowel movement, you should consult your veterinarian.

 Constipation could indicate a serious underlying health issue and may be causing your cat discomfort or even severe pain.